-Hazards must be managed 'as far as is reasonably practicable'.
-The Act places a shared responsibility on District Health Boards (DHBs) and nurses to manage fatigue.
 The Act does not specifically mention shift work, but WorkSafe guidance identifies shift work as a cause of fatigue.

-The Act recognises that fatigue reduces a person's ability to work efficiently and safely.
 Scientific advances have identified why we sometimes cannot function at our best, physically or mentally.
-This has led to a new definition of fatigue and the following principles for fatigue and shift work management.
+This has led to a new definition of fatigue.